Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Dehn--Nielsen--Baer maps

 It remains to show the subgroup topologically generated by Dehn twists about compact boundary components lies in the kernel, but not the subgroup topologically generated by Dehn twists about degenerate chains.
 Each Dehn twist about a compact boundary component is in the kernel since its support can be homotoped to be disjoint from any curve or line in the surface, and so it fixes each curve and line up to homotopy in the graph.
-Thus any infinite product of these twists must be in the kernel by \Cref{lem:AB_Alexander}.
-Note whenever the curve $\gamma$ about the degenerate chain is nontrivial, any nontrivial power of the Dehn twist about $\gamma$ is mapped by $\Theta$ to a PHE that does not fix every line going to and from a degenerate end in the chain.
+Such a homotopy can be done simultaneously even for infinitely many collection of Dehn twists about compact boundary components.
+Hence, any infinite product of these twists must be in the kernel by \Cref{lem:AB_Alexander}.
+Note whenever the curve $\gamma$ about the degenerate chain is nontrivial, any nontrivial power of the Dehn twist about $\gamma$ is mapped by $\Theta$ to a PHE that does \emph{not} fix every nontrivial line going to and from a degenerate end in the chain.
+Note after homotopy, such a nontrivial line still intersects $\gamma$, and powers of $T_\gamma$ increase the (minimal) intersection number with $\gamma$.
 Thus, \Cref{lem:AB_Alexander} implies the Dehn twist about a degenerate chain is not in the kernel. \end{proof}

 We now want to understand the interplay between topologies for mapping class groups.
-We equip $\Map(S)$ with the standard topology given by a neighborhood basis of the identity consisting of subgroups $U_K$ of elements with representatives that pointwise fix a given compact subsurface $K$.
+We equip $\Map(S)$ with the standard topology given by a neighborhood basis of the identity consisting of clopen subgroups $U_K$ of elements with representatives that pointwise fix a given compact subsurface $K$.
 See \cite{vlamis2019notes} for more details.
 The cosets of these subgroups then give a basis for all of $\Map(S)$.

-Following \cite{AB2021}, we equip $\Map(\G)$ with a similar topology where the neighborhood basis of the identity is given by the subgroups $U_\Delta$ of elements with representatives $f$ that satisfy the following properties:
+Following \cite{AB2025}, we equip $\Map(\G)$ with a similar topology where the neighborhood basis of the identity is given by the clopen subgroups $U_\Delta$ of elements with representatives $f$ that satisfy the following properties:

 \begin{enumerate} \item $f$ fixes a finite subgraph $\Delta$ pointwise, \item $f$ preserves the complementary components of $\Delta$, \item $f$ has a proper homotopy inverse $g$ satisfying the first two properties, and \item $fg$ and $gf$ are homotopic to the identity via proper homotopies that are stationary on $\Delta$ and preserve the complementary components. \end{enumerate}